captainsafia/split-cell-to-notebook/README.md

     Jupyter.load_extensions("split-cell-to-notebook");
 });
 ```

-7. Run `jupyter notebook` at the command line and enjoy your new feature!
+And that's it!
+Run `jupyter notebook` at the command line and enjoy your new feature!

 ## Usage Screencast